-We've produced some helpful tips and advice to make sure you and your church are prepared for the winter weather.
+We've produced some helpful tips and advice to make sure you and your church are prepared for the stormy weather.

-As winter approaches, it’s worthwhile taking some simple steps to protect your church from the worst of the British weather.
-Minimising winter risks might help you avoid an insurance claim.
+It’s worthwhile taking some simple steps to protect your church from the worst of the British weather.

 - Clearance of gutters and downpipes – clearing leaves and other debris will prevent blockages that can eventually cause damage to the church.